-The Campus Safety Department (department) has the authority to enforce all college rules, regulations, and policies regarding on-campus conduct and activity.
-Officers may investigate off campus conduct and activity if it has an impact on the college community.
-As the department is not a sworn law enforcement agency, Campus Safety Officers do not possess arrest authority beyond that of any individual citizen (per common law) but may detain or pursue individuals on campus in the event of a life threatening emergency.
-We work closely with the Milwaukee Police Department (MPD) in responding to criminal activity on campus.
-The Student Code of Conduct or Human Resources' employee handbook, cover campus policies and outcomes for violations.
+CSD has the authority to enforce all college rules, regulations, and policies regarding oncampus conduct and activity.
+Officers may investigate off-campus conduct and activity if it has an impact on the college community.
+As the department is not a sworn law enforcement agency, Campus Safety Officers do not possess arrest authority beyond that of any individual citizen but may detain or pursue individuals on campus when a misdemeanor or felony violation of Wisconsin State statutes occurs or witnessed by the CSD Officer or in the event of a life-threatening emergency.
+CSD works closely with the Milwaukee Police Department (MPD) in responding to criminal activity on campus.
+The Student Code of Conduct or Human Resources' employee handbook, covers campus policies and outcomes for violations.
 Alverno does not have a current memorandum of understanding with any law enforcement agency for joint investigations.
 We encourage all crime victims and witnesses to report incidents immediately to a Campus Safety Officer and MPD to ensure safety and support services as well as timely warning notices.
 All reports of crimes are included in the Clery and campus crime statistics.